LassoSoft/LassoGuide/lasso_guide_source/language/calling-lasso.rst

 Lasso is most often used to serve web applications.
 Lasso code can be embedded in HTML pages and executed before they are served to web visitors.
-A page that includes Lasso code within it is referred to as a :term:`Lasso page`.
+A page that includes Lasso code within it is referred to as a :dfn:`Lasso page`.

 Lasso code is embedded within a regular HTML file by inserting the code between a certain set of delimiters.
 These delimiters consist of an opening and a